Lexsi-Labs/DLBacktrace/docs/support/faq.md

 - **Gradients**: Show sensitivity to small input changes

 Relevance is better for understanding model decisions.

-### Is it the same as GradCAM?

-No. GradCAM uses gradients to create visualizations.
-DL-Backtrace uses layer-wise relevance propagation, which follows different principles.

 ### Can I use it for model debugging?